Bird Flu Outbreaks March 2023

 Bird Flu Spain

 On November 4, 2022, public health authorities in Spain reported the detection of influenza A(H5N1) in two poultry workers on a single farm.
-However, no evidence of human-to-human transmission of the influenza A(H5N1) virus in this event has been identified to date.
+However, no evidence of human-to-human transmission of the influenza A(H5N1) virus in this event has been identified.

 Spanish researchers reported in Eurosurveillance on January 19, 2023, the first known HAPI A(H5N1) outbreak in farmed mink in the Galicia region.
 The new variant puts bird flu in "uncharted territory," says Wendy Puryear, a virologist at Tufts University in Massachusetts, on January 24, 2023.